 Levelling up: the growth of the UK video game space

 The first video game is thought to have been created in October 1958 by physicist William Higinbotham, a simple tennis game similar to that of the 1970s video game Pong.
-Since then, video games have grown in popularity, with the video game market projected to reach a revenue of US$282.3bn in 2024, according to Statista.
+Since then, video games have grown in popularity, with the video game market projected to reach a revenue of US$564bn in 2026, according to Statista.
 In addition, the purpose of video games has expanded beyond entertainment into other areas such as education, mental health, and marketing.

 The video games sector encompasses more than just the studios who create and publish their own games; it includes a range of businesses, from those who specialise in audio and graphics to bodies who host Esports competitions.
-In this article, we take a look at the UK’s video games sector as a whole, and then focus in on a selected seven companies that operate within the sector.
+In this report, we take a look at the UK’s video games sector as a whole and then focus in on a selected seven companies that operate within the sector.

 Fundraising activity of companies in the UK video games sector